MMM-ATM/.github/README.md

 # Multi-Mode Anomalous Transport Model

-This software package contains the multi-mode anomalous transport module (MMM).
-MMM is a theory-based transport model which has been used to predict temperature, density and toroidal rotation profiles for tokamak plasmas.
-The model includes an improved Weiland model for the ITG, TEM, and MHD modes, the Horton model for short wavelength ETG model and a new model for the drift resistive inertial ballooning modes (DRIBM).
-The ETG transport threshold in the Horton model is refined by using threshold obtained from toroidal gyrokinetic ETG turbulence.
-These components of transport models provide contributions to transport in the different regions of plasma discharge.
+The physics-based Multi-Mode Model (MMM) is a multi-species, multi-fluid, multi-mode anomalous transport model that calculates electron and ion thermal transport, electron particle transport, impurity transport, and toroidal and poloidal momentum transport in tokamak discharges.
+The MMM comprises four components: (i) the Weiland model for transport driven by ion temperature gradient (ITG), trapped electrons (TE), kinetic ballooning (KB), peeling, and high mode number MHD modes; (ii) a new model of electromagnetic electron temperature gradient mode (ETGM) for electron thermal transport; (iii) an updated model of microtearing mode (MTM) for transport driven by electron temperature gradients in both the collisionless and collisionality regimes in the presence of perturbations of the magnetic flux surfaces; and (iv) an updated model for the drift resistive inertial ballooning mode (DBM) for transport driven by gradients, electron inertial effects, and inductive effects.
+Numerous upgrades have been implemented to enhance the precision, consistency, speed, and physical basis of these MMM components.

 ## Contents
 - [Documentation Links](#documentation-links)